 - All SAN hosts to be managed by the DataFabric Manager server must be connected to a TCP/IP network either known to or discoverable by the DataFabric Manager server.
-The SAN hosts must be connected to the network through an Ethernet port and must each have a valid IP address - Each SAN host must have the DataFabric Manager Host Agent software installed on it.
+The SAN hosts must be connected to the network through an Ethernet port and must each have a valid IP address. - Each SAN host must have the DataFabric Manager Host Agent software installed on it.
 The DataFabric Manager Host Agent software is required for discovering, monitoring, and managing SAN hosts.
-For more information about the DataFabric Manager Host Agent software, see the DataFabric Manager Host Agent Installation and Administration Guide. - For LUN management using the DataFabric Manager server, Windows SAN hosts must have the correct version of SnapDrive software installed.
-For information about which SnapDrive version you received, see the DataFabric Manager server software CD.
+For more information about the DataFabric Manager Host Agent software, see the DataFabric Manager Host Agent Installation and Administration Guide.